objektwerks/jfreechart.image.map/README.md

 Note
 ----
->This is a work-in-progress!
-The image map is empty!
+>The chart is persistable to a file; but the generated image map is effectively empty!

 >The file generated is:
 ```